cran/mstrio/README.md

 # Versioning & Main Features

 ## Versioning
-Current version: **11.2.2.1** (4 August 2020).
+Current version: **11.3.0.1** (18 December 2020).
 Check out [Release Notes][release_notes] to see what's new.

 Functionalities may be added to **mstrio** either in combination with annual MicroStrategy platform releases or through updates to platform releases.
 To ensure compatibility with APIs supported by your MicroStrategy environment, it is recommended to install a version of **mstrio** that corresponds to the version number of your MicroStrategy environment.

-The current version of mstrio is 11.2.2.1 and is supported on MicroStrategy 2019 Update 4 (11.1.4) and later.
+The current version of mstrio is 11.3.0.1 and is supported on MicroStrategy 2019 Update 4 (11.1.4) and later.
 To leverage MicroStrategy for RStudio, mstrio (11.1.4) and MicroStrategy 2019 Update 4 (11.1.4) or higher are required.

 If you intend to use mstrio with MicroStrategy version older than 11.1.4, refer to the [CRAN package archive][cran_archive] to download mstrio 10.11.1, which is supported on: